 by Tracy Johnson

-But what is most important?
-If you could choose one, which would it be?
+If forced to choose one or the other, which would it be?
 Great content delivered by average talent?
-Or great personality with weak content?
+Or great personality with weaker content?

 Here’s data that answers the personality or content question.
 You’ll see which wins, and it wins every time.

-Before revealing what the research says, let’s discuss the relationship between personality and content.
+Before revealing what research tells us, let’s discuss the relationship between personality and content.
 Think of it the way a contractor builds a house.

-The first things that happen are structural.
-The lot is prepared, the foundation is poured and the load-bearing walls are established.
-The home is framed, wired and the plumbing is put in first.
+The first things built are structural.
+The lot is prepared, a foundation poured and the load-bearing walls established.
+Then the home is framed, wired and plumbing is added.

-On the radio, think of content as part of the structure.
-It includes building the clocks, scheduling promos, establishing talk limits and other format elements that are fundamental ingredients for success.
-And the show prep process of gathering and preparing content is part of the foundation.
+On the radio, think of content as structural.
+It includes building clocks, scheduling promos, establishing talk limits and other format elements that are fundamental ingredients for success.

-A finished house is livable, but it looks and functions like every other house on the block.
-It’s not become a home.
-That happens when the homeowner adds their personality to the house.
-They choose the colors, floor coverings, window treatments, furniture and hundreds of other details that personalize the house.
-That’s when it becomes a home.
+The finished, framed house is livable, but it looks and functions like every other house on the block.
+It’s not a home.
+That happens when the homeowner adds personality to the house.

 Personalities delivering content inside the structure set the house apart from all others.

-Obviously, talking about the most important topics each day is the foundation for every air personality.
+Obviously, talking about the most relevant topics each day is part of a solid foundation for every air personality.